OpenSilver/OpenSilver.Documentation/documentation/general/opensilver-blazor.md

 ## 7. Roadmap

-The first official release of OpenSilver.Blazor is planned for **Autumn 2025**.
+The first version of OpenSilver.Blazor is released with OpenSilver 3.3.0.
 Expect further features and improved stability.

 ---